FA4-0/Big-GCVAE/README.md

 | Big ControlVAE  | 22.25  | 16.38  | 27.10 | 31.55    | 28.89    | 21.54    | 9.58     |
 | Big GCVAE (MMD) | 22.09  | 16.25  | 27.01 | 31.17    | 28.58    | 21.36    | 9.50     |
 | Big GCVAE (MAH) | **22.53**  | **17.00**  | **27.63** | **31.71**    | **29.08**    | **21.79**    | **9.70**    |

+ 	Model comparison on BLEU (Papineni et al., 2002), ROUGE-1 & L (Lin, 2004), METEOR (MET.)
+(Banerjee
+	and Lavie, 2005) and LESE (Ezukwoke et al., 2022b).
+Higher values (in bold-blue) is preferred for all metric except Lev-n	(average n-gram Levenshstein distance).
+Big GCVAE‡ performs better across all evaluation metric.
+Observe the approximately 3-point increase in performance of the generative strength for ROUGE-1 and LESE-1 and a comparable increase for the triplet evaluations